4 Ways to Make Sure Your Dog Doesn’t Get Spooked This Halloween

-Thankfully, there are ways to keep our dogs comfortable and unafraid this Halloween season.
+Luckily, there are ways to keep our dogs safe and comfortable during the creepy season.
 Dr. Katherine Houpt, professor emeritus of behavior medicine at the Cornell University College of Veterinary Medicine, and Dr. Leni Kaplan, a senior lecturer at the Cornell University College of Veterinary Medicine, share some Halloween safety tips to help your pup thrive this holiday.

 Choose comfortable dog costumes